ioccc-src/winner/2001/herrmann2/README.md

 `main`) to `long`s.
 He also fixed it to compile with clang by changing the args of main to be `int` and `char **` respectively and changing specific references to the `argv` arg, casting to `long` (was `int` but the 64-bit fix requires `long`) which was its old type.
+The original file, used for demonstration purposes, as well as if you want to see if your system works with the original code (in which case see below Alternate code section), is in [herrmann2.alt.c](herrmann2.alt.c).
 Thank you Cody for your assistance!

 ## To run: